-1. Students are entitled to express their personal opinions in a man-

-- 2. Students have the freedom to assemble peacefully.
+- Students are entitled to express their personal opinions in a manner that does not interfere with the freedom of others or violate these policies or school rules that are consistent with these policies.
+Obscenity and defamation are prohibited. - 2.
+Students have the freedom to assemble peacefully.
 There is an appropriate time and place for such assemblies.
 Meetings of school-sponsored organizations or student clubs on school property shall be conducted at times and places approved by the principal or designee.
 Conducting demonstrations or meetings that interfere with the educational process or the lawful activities of others is prohibited. - a.
-Freedom of Symbolic Expression - Student dress code: It is the goal of the District to ensure that every student has a safe environment in which to learn.
+Freedom of Symbolic Expression - (1) Student dress code: It is the goal of the District to ensure that every student has a safe environment in which to learn.
 Each student shall attend school clothed in a manner that is clean, not hazardous to the safety of him or herself or others, and that does not detract from or disrupt the educational environment.
 Clothing worn by students that in the reasonable opinion of the school administration is inappropriate is forbidden.
-Such clothing includes but is not limited to the following: - Clothing that promotes gang affiliations; - Clothing that promotes violence, discrimination or racism, or the use of tobacco, drugs, alcohol or weapons; - Clothing that is revealing or has comments or designs that are obscene, lewd, or vulgar; - Clothing that presents a hazard to the student's safety or the safety of others; - Clothing that causes distractions or inhibits the learning process. - Clothing, stickers, flags and other depictions of the Confederate flag.
+Such clothing includes but is not limited to the following:

+- Clothing that promotes gang affiliations; - Clothing that promotes violence, discrimination or racism, or the use of tobacco, drugs, alcohol or weapons: - Clothing that is revealing or has comments or designs that are obscene, lewd, or vulgar; - Clothing that presents a hazard to the student's safety or the safety of others; - Clothing that causes distractions or inhibits the learning process. - Clothing, stickers, flags and other depictions of the Confederate flag.